-The players Liverpool signed alongside Mo Salah & how they fared
+The 3 players Liverpool signed along with Mo Salah & how they fared

-There is currently a debate around whether or not Mohamed Salah is the best player in the world, but when he joined Liverpool in the summer of 2017, the main talking point seemed to be whether he could cope there.
+It’s ridiculous to think now but back when Mohamed Salah joined Liverpool in the summer of 2017, the main talking point seemed to be whether he could cope there.

 After not being given a chance at Chelsea, the Egypt international went to Roma and showed enough to prove to Liverpool that he had what it takes to stand out in the Premier League and Champions League.